dmitry-ivanov/laravel-helper-functions/README.md

 // ]
 ```

-Alternatively, you can pass an instance of a `SimpleXMLElement` object, to get the same results.
+Alternatively, you can pass an instance of `SimpleXMLElement` as a first argument.

 #### `array_to_xml()`

-Convert array to XML string using [spatie/array-to-xml](https://github.com/spatie/array-to-xml) package:
+Convert array to XML string:

 ```php
 $array = [